Technology drives creativity and quicker, more cost-effective projects. A step change for our industry.

 Meet some of our passionate problem-solvers, constructive creatives and inspiring innovators

-The HAF Programme was created to address to this problem while the guidance was still being drafted.
-Of England’s 318 councils, 153 are ‘upper tier’, responsible for running major services including education.
-The programme has been rolled out to all of these upper tier authorities to co-ordinate and provide free holiday provision including healthy food and enriching activities.
+The HAF Programme was created to help address to this problem and has been rolled out to all 153 local authorities to co-ordinate and provide free holiday provision including healthy food and enriching activities.
 The programme is available to children eligible for free school meals, and the local authorities can use up to 15% of their funding to extend places to other vulnerable children if they wish.

 Free holiday clubs can benefit children and young people.
 The clubs work best when they: